videos13606-cell/file-integrity-checker/README.md

 # File Integrity Checker

 Hello, everyone!
-This project explores one of the basics of cybersecurity — **hashing**.
+This project is a simple tool I built while learning about cybersecurity fundamentals - hashing.
 Hashing is the concept of taking any piece of data (a file, a password, a message) and turning it into a long, unique string of letters and numbers.
 Through this project i try to show you a really simple example of how these things work.

-## Why Hashing Matters for Security
+## Why is HASHING important?
+What's the point of it?

 For those who are unfamiliar, in cybersecurity when it comes to the state of the data, there's a core principle called the **C.I.A.
 Triad**: